hyuan27/Leetcode/README.md

 ### 993. Cousins in Binary Tree:

-Can do this both use DFS and BFS, BFS achieve slightly better running time as it checks
+Can do this both use DFS and BFS, BFS achieve slightly better running time as it checks level by level, have bigger chance of stopping early.
+But both have worst case O(n) linear time.
+And also uses linear space.